Archery

 Teen Leader: Fiona

 Members need to attend a Safety meeting before attending a Target practice.
-Contact Megan at 4hredwoodclub at gmail.com if you signed up but have not been receiving emails.
+Contact Megan at 4hredwoodclub@gmail.com if you signed up but have not been receiving emails.

 Tentative Meeting Plan:

-Nov 19 Optional Turkey Shoot - (for advanced beginner and higher, sign up on your own)
+Nov 17 or 24 TBA Optional Turkey Shoot at Redwood Bowman - (for advanced beginner and higher, sign up on your own)

-Jan-Feb TBD Weather dependent (archery is difficult in the cold, and the wet weather and range conditions can damage equipment)
+Mar TBD - Weather dependent (archery is difficult in the cold, and the wet weather and range conditions can damage equipment)

 Requirements to complete Project: pass proficiency test